How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 Measures to prevent genital herpes

-With an existing disease, preventive measures include the following rules:
+If you already have a disease, preventive measures include the following rules:

 2. Mandatory immune support.
 Good nutrition, the use of vitamins and a healthy lifestyle should become constant companions.